Why You Should NEVER Use Automatic Car Washes

-I’ve had several people talk to me about automatic car washes breaking these parts on their car.
-Do you really want to worry about having to get these parts fixed?
+I’ve had many people tell me about how an automatic car wash broke a part on their car.
+Do you really want to worry about getting these parts fixed?

 Although touchless car washes seem to be a perfectly safe option, they can still cause damage.

 Touchless car washes use very high pressure hoses.

 If your vehicle has heavy amounts of dirt, the high pressure water stream can push dirt into the paint, causing scratches.